Meschugge

 Meschugge (English title: The Giraffe) is a 1998 German thriller film directed by Dani Levy and set during World War II.
-The German title roughly translates as "crazy".
+The German title translates as "crazy".
 The English title refers to the nickname of a character who was once in charge of the Treblinka extermination camp.
-The film features mainly English dialogue, though it features German dialogue as well.
+The film mainly uses English dialogue, though it contains German dialogue as well.